-Since 2019, the investment team has published an Impact Report to demonstrate how the companies we invest in are helping to deliver the low-carbon transition.
-We believe that when companies and consumers buy heat pumps, electric vehicles, or renewable energy, rather than their fossil fuel equivalents, they contribute towards the global effort to combat climate change.
+Since 2019, the investment team has published an Impact Report to demonstrate how the companies the strategy invests in are helping to deliver the low-carbon transition.
+They believe that when companies and consumers buy heat pumps, electric vehicles, or renewable energy, rather than their fossil fuel equivalents, they contribute towards the global effort to combat climate change.

-We focus on $CO_2$ equivalent ( $CO_2e$ ) greenhouse gas emissions displaced (positive impact) by the products and services of our investee companies.
+The Team focuses on $CO_2$ equivalent ( $CO_2e$ ) greenhouse gas emissions displaced (positive impact) by the products and services of their investee companies.
 This is increasingly being described in the industry as Scope 4 emissions.
-In addition, we assess some of the areas of negative impact and controversy within our portfolio, which feeds into our risk identification and assessment.
+In addition, they assess some of the areas of negative impact and controversy within the portfolio, which feeds into our risk identification and assessment.

-In 2023, we published the fifth Impact Report.
-It maps company activities to the Sustainable Development Goals (SDGs), outlines our engagement efforts, and describes our impact methodology.
-We are mindful that impact measurement and reporting is a developing area and there is room for discussion around the approaches adopted.
-We continue to improve our methodology and processes to assess the impact of climate-related risks and opportunities.
+In 2024, they published the strategy's sixth Impact Report, which maps company activities to the Sustainable Development Goals (SDGs), outlines their engagement efforts, and describes their positive impact methodology.
+The Team is mindful that impact measurement and reporting is developing and there is room for discussion around the approaches adopted.
+They continue to improve their methodology and processes to assess the impact of climate-related risks and opportunities.